“How can I make my child say please and thank you?”

 I love this example because it can help children connect the word “thank you” and what it really means – we are writing a thank you card because we loved the Mac and Cheese that Grandma brought for us.

-Okay, so you have done all of this modelling, and you feel like your child just isn’t getting it, and they still don’t understand what please and thank you mean, and they aren’t picking it up.
+Okay, so you have done all of this modelling, and you feel like your child just isn’t getting it, they aren’t picking it up, and they still don’t understand what please and thank you mean.
 If you feel this way, it might be tempting to tell your child to use these words in some situations.
 Instead of telling your child to use their manners, try to narrate what you want them to say.

 Here’s an example: